Fountainview Academy

-Fountainview Academy is parochial boarding secondary school, located 17 miles south of Lillooet, British Columbia, Canada.
-It enrolls approximately 60 students in grades 10–12, primarily from the United States of America and Canada, but students also come from other countries, such as Korea, Germany, and Iceland.
-It has a youth orchestra and choir and all students are required to participate in one and/or the other.
-The school is closely affiliated with but not owned and operated by the Seventh-day Adventist Church.
+Fountainview Academy is parochial boarding secondary school, located 27kms (17 miles) south of Lillooet, British Columbia, Canada.
+It enrolls approximately 60 students in grades 10–12, primarily from the United States of America and Canada, but students also come from other countries, such as Korea, Germany, Iceland, and Papua New Guinea.
+It has a youth orchestra and choir and all students participate in one and/or the other.
+The school is closely affiliated with, but not owned or operated by, the Seventh-day Adventist Church.

 Philosophy of education

 The book Education by Ellen G. White provides the principles which guide the Academy.
 "Fountainview Academy strives to achieve its mission through a balanced program of vocational training and study.
 Each student is required to attend approximately 25 hours of classes and 18–20 hours of career and technical training each week as a means of translating theory into practice in the individual’s life."